oroinc/documentation/user/back-office/system/configuration/commerce/orders/global-order-creation.rst

+:oro_documentation_types: commerce

 .. _configuration--commerce--orders--order-creation--global:

 Order Creation
 ==============

-You can automatically assign a status to new orders once they are created.
+You can automatically assign a status to new :term:`orders <Order>` once they are created.

 .. hint:: This can be done globally, :ref:`per organization <configuration--commerce--orders--order-creation--organization>` and :ref:`per website <configuration--commerce--orders--order-creation--website>`.